Headers and Footers

 • One or more social media icons if not already added to the header.

 A link to the Website Terms and Conditions can be provided in the footer by the Shortcode: [u3a_policy_notice].
-It should be noted that the link will only appear if the page is present and it has been published.
+It should be noted that the link will only appear if the page is present and has been published.

-When viewing a page, if the “Website Terms of Use” link does not appear, check that a page titled Website Terms and Conditions is in the list of pages and is published (i.e not draft).
+When viewing a page, if the “Website Terms of Use” link does not appear, check that a page titled Website Terms and Conditions is in the list of pages and is published (i.e. not draft).

-Layout Options #
+Layout Options for the Footer #

-Select Footer, in an identical manner to Header gives access to the Footer block, which can then be edited as required using the Block Editor.
+Select Footer, in an identical manner to Header to gain access to the Footer block, which can then be edited as required using the Block Editor.
 The Footer can either be constructed using a Columns block, or several blocks within a Row block.
 While the Columns approach will automatically give the correct spacing, the use of a Row will require adjustment to the individual block to give the correct layout.

 On completion, ensure the changes are saved.
 WordPress will confirm that the site has been updated.